Treating drinking water: How to do it safely and efficiently

 When handling and treating drinking and process water, you remove unwanted suspended solids and bacteria from the water.
 Wanted substances – such as additives and dissolved elements – remain or are added.

 - Media filtration

 Treating water productively to the highest possible quality – to do so, you need:

 - Intelligent controls

 Be it process or drinking water: The requirements that apply to the construction and operation of water treatment plants are increasing.
 They can, however, be met when using the right technology.
-Automation can be achieved in three ways: Centralised, distributed or decentralised.
+Automation can be achieved in various ways: Distributed (with and without a control cabinet) or also decentralised.
 Which is best for your plant?
-We present the advantages of the three concepts and help you find the best solution for your plant.
+We present the advantages of the concepts and help you find the best solution for your plant.

 “Short distances”: Automation is distributed across the process.

 Depending on your requirements, the distributed automation concept can be implemented in your plant with or without a control cabinet.